syncfusion-content/uwp-docs/uwp/Ribbon/Getting-Started.md

 ## Add Ribbon Bar

-RibbonTab accepts RibbonBar as children, here five RibbonBar Controls are added inside “HOME” RibbonTab
+The RibbonTab accepts RibbonBar as children; here two RibbonBar controls are added inside the “HOME” RibbonTab.

 {% tabs %}